308.602.01 ROLE OF GOVERNMENT IN HEALTH POLICY

 Students explore the key political dimensions of the health policymaking process in the United States.
 Examines the roles of government institutions and political actors both inside and outside government in developing and implementing health policy.
 Uses past and present health care debates to illustrate concepts, theories and frameworks discussed in class.
 Students acquire an understanding of the political processes in which health policies are considered, and gain practical experience executing political strategies in the context of health policy campaigns.
 An optional doctoral level health politics “journal club” lab is available to students.

-To explore the role of politics in health policy formulation, implementation and analysis
+- Discuss the role of politics in health policy formulation, implementation and analysis

-To provide students with practical experience with issue advocacy, policy framing and political strategy in an applied context
+- Demonstrate practical experience with issue advocacy, policy framing and political strategy in an applied context

 - Methods of Assessment: